aces/Loris/modules/login/README.md

 The configuration setting "StudyLogo" is the URL for an image to show above the login box.

+If a query is pinned to the login page from the dataquery module, then after the tools/update_login_summary_statistics.php tool is run, a summary of all the pinned queries will be displayed on the login page including the count.
+If a query returns more than one row, the name will be appended with an 's'.
+Pinned queries must include the column Project in order to be displayed.

 ## Interactions with LORIS

 The login module redirects to the dashboard upon successful login.